 Country Risk Rating

 Business Climate Rating

-A continuing fragile political situation and weaknesses in governance
+A fragile political situation and governance weaknesses

 As of the parliamentary elections in October 2014, Frelimo, in power since 1994, has had to deal with a vigorous opposition from the leading opposition party, Renamo, both within parliament and on the ground in the form of guerrilla actions in certain provinces in which it is firmly installed and wants to exercise local political power.
 It would however seem likely that a peace agreement could be signed between the two factions, in so far as Renamo appears to want to take advantage of the declining popularity of President Nyusi in order to win seats in the local elections in 2018, followed by the presidential election in 2019.
 The scale of social discontent within the country remains a source of political instability, because of continuing high inflation, alongside widespread corruption.
 The business climate in Mozambique remains difficult.
 Its performances as measured by the World Bank’s governance indicators are generally below those of its neighbors (with the exception of Zimbabwe).
 The country has dropped in the rankings, in particular those concerning the rule of law (176th place out of 209 countries in 2016 against 129th in 2010), combating corruption and political stability.